fabilab/iplotx/docs/source/api/style.md

     # The following entries are used by trees ONLY (not by networks as plotted by `iplotx.network`)
     "cascade": {

-    },
+        # Whether to limit the cascade to the deepest descendant (False),
+        # to the deepest leaf overall (True), or to include the leaf labels
+        # as well "leaf_labels"
+        "extend": bool | str,

+        "facecolor": str | Any,  # Color of the cascade face "edgecolor": str | Any,  # Color of the cascade edge "alpha": float,  # Opacity of the cascade patch },

+    # Leaf styles are currently only used for their labels
     "leaf": {
+        "label": {
+            "color": str | Any,  # Color of the label text }
     },
 }
 ```